ApostuIulian/OtherProjects/README.md

 # VHDL

-- Intersection with trafficlights and sensors
+- Intersection with traffic lights and sensors
 - MIPS16 and MIPS16 Pipeline (Basys 3 Artix-7 FPGA)